When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 2. Improves Creativity

-When children have time to play, they have time to imagine and create.
-Whether they are making mud pies in their backyard or exploring the limits of their physical capabilities by testing out cartwheels, they are developing their creativity.
-Where would humanity be if we didn’t have the creativity of people like Thomas Edison, Mark Twain, or other people who helped shape our world?
+When children have time to play, they have the freedom to imagine and create.
+Whether they are making mud pies in the backyard or testing their physical limits with cartwheels, they are stretching their creative muscles.
+This imaginative play fosters the kind of innovative thinking that solves problems later in life.

 3. Develops Vocabulary and Language